A criminal organization dedicated to VAT fraud and laundering of alcoholic beverages from Holland and Portugal has been dismantled

 As a result of police investigations, it was possible to demonstrate the creation of a network of companies at the top of which there was a person with a history of tax crimes.
 These companies were suppliers and clients of each other, and declared intra-community purchases and sales of alcoholic beverages destined for the domestic Spanish market.

-These natural and legal persons used a false invoicing circuit between companies in order not to pay VAT, causing damage to the Public Treasury estimated by the Inspectors of the Tax Agency at more than five million euros.
+These natural and legal persons used a false billing circuit between companies in order to not pay VAT, causing damage to the Public Treasury estimated by the Inspectors of the Tax Agency at more than five million euros.

 During the investigation, it was discovered that companies were used to move money from one account to another.
 Large sums of cash were handled by means of bearer cheques that were cashed by the same person – specifically, 79 cash cheques totalling more than one million euros – who also made around twenty cash deposits with a value of more than 350,000 euros.